Area of Study: Medical Assisting

 This multi-skilled professional is in high demand, as there is a predicted surge in the number of physicians' offices and outpatient care facilities due to technological advancements and the growing number of elderly Americans needing medical treatment.
 Trends also show a shift in health care toward a more ambulatory environment, and it is in this type of environment that the Certified Medical Assistant (CMA) will be needed.

-OUTCOME: The five-year weighted average for Retention/Graduation of the Certificate of Proficiency in the Medical Assisting Program at Cuyahoga Community College, Cleveland, OH is 91%, based on the most recent Annual Report FOrm submitted to the Medical Assisting Education Review Board (MAERB) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+OUTCOME: The five-year weighted average for Retention/Graduation of the Certificate of Proficiency in the Medical Assisting Program at Cuyahoga Community College, Cleveland, OH is 84%, based on the most recent Annual Report Form submitted to the Medical Assisting Education Review Board (MAERB) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

-Upon successful completion of the program a student will complete 210 hours of a supervised, non-paid practicum.
+Upon successful completion of the course work program a student is required to complete 210 hours of a supervised, non-paid practicum for program completion.

 Medical Assisting (MA) Program

-The MA program at Cuyahoga Community College was the first such program to be accredited in Ohio and one of the first five to receive accreditation in the United States.
+The Medical Assiting program at Cuyahoga Community College was the first Medical Assisting program to be accredited by CAAHEP in Ohio and one of the first five to receive CAAHEP accreditation in the United States.
 The program includes courses that range from communication skills to ethical and legal standards of medical practice.
 Students are required to complete a supervised, non-paid practicum which provides hands-on experience that will prove valuable in the workplace.
-Graduates are eligible to take the national CMA examination given by the American Association of Medical Assistants (AAMA).
+Graduates are eligible to take the national CMA((AMA) examination given by the American Association of Medical Assistants (AAMA).